-Plant a container of hyacinths for Christmas
+Plant a Container of Hyacinths for Christmas

-There is nothing more welcoming when you enter a room on a dull winter’s day than the heady scent of cheerful Hyacinths.
-A container of Hyacinth bulbs, planted by you, also make a lovely gift for a ‘difficult to buy’ Christmas present and the fact that you have grown them personally will be appreciated.
+A container of Hyacinth bulbs, planted by you, also make a lovely gift for a 'difficult to buy' Christmas present and the fact that you have grown them personally will be appreciated.

 September, or at the latest early October, is the best time to buy your bulbs.
 To obtain the best results choose top quality, top sized ones that are specially prepared for growing indoors.
 Specially prepared hyacinth bulbs will need at least eight weeks either plunged or kept in the dark after you have planted them in order to develop a proper root system.
 With ordinary (or unprepared) bulbs it takes longer - ten to fifteen weeks according to the variety and only then can the containers be moved into the light.
 Therefore timing is important!

-So once you have bought your bulbs, choose a suitable water-retaining container that complements the colour of the flowers you are going to grow and co-ordinates with your décor.
+So once you have bought your bulbs, choose a suitable water-retaining container that complements the colour of the flowers you are going to grow and co-ordinates with your decor.

 Planting the bulbs